qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 **Test**

 Here you can test your created CRS definition by Latitude and Longitude.
-Use a known coordinate control if your definitiin is accurate.
+Use a known coordinate to control if your definition is accurate.

 .. _datasources_options: